 Underlying the framework are three artifacts:

-Each one of these is a pattern: something that the organization builds to add to or refine either the organization or its process.
+Each one of these is a pattern: something that the organization builds to add to or refine either the organization or its development process.
+What we “build” may take the shape of a role, or a temporary gathering of people, or of a list of items or the product itself — any fruit of human innovation and design.

-§ 7 Scrum Team The Scrum Team emerges from the primary organization of people: a Collocated, Cross-Functional Team that operates as a small business within the context of the organization, making independent decisions to respond to using stakeholders and the market.
+§ 7 Scrum Team The Scrum Team emerges from the broader organization: a Collocated, Cross-Functional Team that operates as a small business within the context of the organization, making independent decisions to respond to stakeholders and the market.
 The first member of the Scrum Team is usually the...

-§ 11 Product Owner ... who leads the nascent team, to realize his or her vision to achieve value.
-The Product Owner is the single person who takes accountability for realization of the Vision, the value that emanates from the delivery of that Vision, and for the Product Backlog.
+§ 11 Product Owner ... who leads the newly formed team to realize his or her Vision to create value.
+The Product Owner is the single person accountable to realize the Vision, to create value through that Vision, and to concretely communicate the vision through the Product Backlog.
 The Product Owner is the voice of value to rest of the Scrum Team.

-§ 19 ScrumMaster A ScrumMaster is selected (often hired by the Scrum Team) as the team’s “servant leader” to guide them in the use of the Scrum process, and in continuous improvement.
+§ 19 ScrumMaster The Scrum Team identifies (chooses or hires) a ScrumMaster as the team’s “servant leader” to guide them in the Scrum process, and in continuous improvement.

-§ 54 Product Backlog Foresight, experience, and circumstances lend insight on what the best decisions might be at imminent forks in the product roadmap (which may be written or just in the mind of the Product Owner), and a vision of a specific path through the roadmap emerges to add value at every step, based on today’s best guess of business conditions.
-The Product Backlog makes the current likely trajectory of long-term delivery visible to all stakeholders.
-The Product Owner builds the initial Product Backlog and leads the updating of its content over subsequent iterations.
+§ 54 Product Backlog Foresight, experience, and circumstances guide decisions about what to build and deliver now, next week, and next month.
+The Product Owner builds an ordered list of Product Increments called the Product Backlog, based on today’s best guess of business conditions.
+The Product Backlog makes the likely trajectory of long-term delivery visible to all stakeholders.
+The Product Owner builds the initial Product Backlog and leads the Scrum Team to update its content over subsequent iterations.

 § 46 Sprint The team starts its first iteration, called a Sprint, to plan and develop a Product Increment.
-Sprints have a consistent length of typically two to four work weeks in duration, establishing a fixed cadence of work, delivery, review, and process improvement done together.
+Sprints have a consistent length of typically two to four work weeks, establishing a fixed cadence of work, delivery, review, and process improvement done together.

 § 24 Sprint Planning The Scrum Team — the Product Owner, Development Team, and the ScrumMaster — assembles to plan the development part of the Sprint, to build a potentially releasable Product Increment.

-§ 72 Sprint Backlog The Development Team plans how it will achieve the Sprint's objective, called the Sprint Goal, and develop the Product Backlog Items that will allow them to deliver the Product Increment.
-To achieve these ends the Developers create a work plan called a Sprint Backlog.
+§ 72 Sprint Backlog The Development Team plans how it will achieve the Sprint's objective, called the Sprint Goal, and how they will develop the Product Backlog Items to deliver the Product Increment.
+The Developers create a work plan called a Sprint Backlog.

-§ 29 Daily Scrum Once development starts in the Sprint, the Development Team assembles every day in an event called the Daily Scrum to replan their work and to optimize their chances of meeting the Sprint Goal and of delivering the Product Backlog Items they forecast that they would deliver.
+§ 29 Daily Scrum Once development starts in the Sprint, the Development Team assembles every day in an event called the Daily Scrum to adjust their work plan to optimize their chances of meeting the Sprint Goal and of delivering the Product Backlog Items they forecast that they would deliver.

 § 35 Sprint Review At the end of the Sprint, development stops, and the Scrum Team together evaluates progress on the product.
-The Product Owner decides what changes should be incorporated into the imminent release.
+The Product Owner decides what changes to incorporate into the imminent release.

 § 85 Regular Product Increment Approved Product Backlog Items compose into a cohesive Product Increment which the Product Owner may choose to make available for use by stakeholders.
 The items in the Product Increment must comply to a predefined Definition of Done.